liferay/liferay-docs/develop/tutorials/articles/230-wysiwyg-editors/04-alloy-editor/03-using-ckeditor-plugins.markdown

-# Using the Default CKEditor Plugins Bundled with @product@'s AlloyEditor [](id=using-ckeditor-plugins-in-alloyeditor)
+# Using the Default CKEditor Plugins Bundled with AlloyEditor [](id=using-ckeditor-plugins-in-alloyeditor)

 You can customize an editor's configuration to include several modifications, such as
 [adding new buttons](/develop/tutorials/-/knowledge_base/7-0/creating-and-contributing-new-buttons-to-alloyeditor)
 and
 [adding new behaviors](/develop/tutorials/-/knowledge_base/7-0/adding-new-behavior-to-an-editor).
-You can also use existing CKEditor plugins in @product@'s AlloyEditor.
+You can also use existing CKEditor plugins in AlloyEditor.
 Several CKEditor plugins are packaged with @product@'s AlloyEditor, so you can use them with just a few configuration adjustments.
 This tutorial shows how to use the CKEditor plugins bundled with @product@'s AlloyEditor.
 The